From Operations to Functions

 \[ \begin{aligned} K &\to K & S &\to K & F &\to K & P &\to K \\ K &\to S & S &\to S & F &\to S & P &\to S \\ K &\to F & S &\to F & F &\to F & P &\to F \\ K &\to P & S &\to P & F &\to P & P &\to P \end{aligned} \]

 Repeating that a cat is a cat adds nothing new.
-For a protocell, it is a wasted effort.
-Pairs such as \(K \to K\) and \(F \to F\) do not create a selective advantage and do not belong to our grammar, so we are left with 12 pairs.
+For a protocell, it is a wasted effort and a certain thermodynamic death if left on repeat.
+Pairs such as K \to K and F \to F do not confer a selective advantage and therefore do not belong to our grammar.
+These pairs aren’t inherently impossible (who didn’t stare blankly out of the window after a very long day) but rather metabolically inert, futile.
+So, we are left with 12 pairs.

 \[ \begin{aligned} K &\to S & S &\to K & F &\to K & P &\to K \\ K &\to F & S &\to F & F &\to S & P &\to S \\ K &\to P & S &\to P & F &\to P & P &\to F \end{aligned} \]